-Military operations during every major conflict since the First World War have utilised the civilian crew's mixed background experience and a variety of RFA vessels.
+Military operations during every major conflict since the First World War have made use of the civilian crew's mixed background experience and a variety of RFA vessels.

-From replenishing warships on-the-move to dropping Royal Marines into hotspots, the RFA have the ship for the occasion...
+From replenishing warships on the move to dropping Royal Marines into hotspots, the RFA has the vessel for the occasion:

-- Three vessels within the Landing ships Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions - an important role in providing humanitarian aid.
-RFA Mounts Bay has recently demonstrated its value during disaster relief in the Bahamas, whilst RFA Lyme Bay has visited London to display its assets.
+- Three vessels within the Landing Ship Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions - an important role in providing humanitarian aid.

 - One Primary Casualty Reception Facility, RFA Argus, operates within the fleet.
-175 metres in length, Argus fits 100 beds onboard - essentially making this a hospital-at-sea for wounded personnel.
-This is the vessel you hope you will never need but, if they ever do, will not be able to miss.
+175 metres in length, Argus fits 100 beds on board - essentially making it a hospital-at-sea for wounded personnel.
+This is the vessel you hope will never be needed but, if it ever is, will not be able to miss.

 In August, the crew of RFA Argus helped to clean a Caribbean beach on a mission to save the lives of endangered sea turtles.

 Personnel were in the region as part of a task group, providing hurricane relief, maritime security and countering illicit trafficking operations.

 In September 2020, a new head of the Royal Fleet Auxiliary was announced.